Back to BlogCareer

 Dr. Grundling, PhDDean of Academic Affairs, SGTU7 min readJanuary 15, 2026

-Thinking about pursuing a Grief Counseling Certification?
-Here's what to expect, who it's for, and how it opens doors in ministry, healthcare, and beyond.
+Thinking about grief counseling certification?
+Here's what to expect, who it's for, and the doors it opens.

 Every year, we receive inquiries from people across a wide range of backgrounds — chaplains, pastors, nurses, social workers, teachers, and laypersons — all asking the same question: "Is a Grief Counseling Certification the right next step for me?"